Why you need a written guide

 Respecting the FIRST brand

-- FIRST provides official logos for FIRST, FIRST Robotics Competition, and each season.
+- FIRST provides official logos for FIRST, for FIRST Robotics Competition, and for each season.
 The 2026 challenge is REBUILT presented by Haas (sponsored by The Gene Haas Foundation), part of the multi-program FIRST AGE presented by Qualcomm season.

 Keeping it alive